Understand Conversational Agent responses

 Text answers

-In some cases, Genie returns a written answer instead of flashcards.
+In some cases, a written answer is returned instead of flashcards.
 These appear as a single, scrollable response.

 Text answers are structured for easy reading and may include lists or tables.
 Like flashcards, they include sources, feedback options, and follow-up suggestions.

-Below is an example of an answer in a table format:
+Example of an answer in a table format

 Threaded experience